actions-marketplace-validations/DenizAltunkapan_directory-tree-generator/README.md

 ## ✨ Features

-- 🔍 Recursively scans any specified directory
+- 🔍 Recursively scans any specified directory (or multiple, comma-separated directories)
-- 🔗 Generates a Markdown-based tree with clickable links
+- 🔗 Generates a Markdown-based tree with clickable relative links
 - 🔧 Filters files by extension (e.g. `.ts`, `.js`)
-- 🎛️ **Optionally hides or shows file extensions** via `--show-extensions`
+- 🎛️ Optionally hides or shows file extensions (`--show-extensions`)
-- 📁 Outputs a `DIRECTORY.md` file at the root of the project
+- 📁 Outputs a `DIRECTORY.md` file at the project root

 ---